pableess/Bleess.Extensions.Logging.File/README.md

 ## Rolling Behavior
- Log files can have a max file size at which time a new file will be create with a increment id.
-You can also specify a maximum nuber of files to retain.
+ Log files can have a max file size at which time a new file will be create with a incremented id appended.
+You may also specify a maximum number of files to retain.
 Once the maximum number of files has been reteached the oldest will be overwritten.

 ## Credits
- - Most of the code was a port from dotnet source code (specifically Microsoft.Extensions.Logging.Console) https://github.com/dotnet/runtime/tree/master/src/libraries/Microsoft.Extensions.Logging.Console
+ - Most of the code was a adapted from dotnet source code (specifically Microsoft.Extensions.Logging.Console) https://github.com/dotnet/runtime/tree/master/src/libraries/Microsoft.Extensions.Logging.Console
  - The FileWriter was adapted from https://github.com/nreco/logging